stephenlautier/speedy-build-tools/README.md

 ## NPM Scripts

-Instead of depending on external task runners, Obg Build Tools can be configured to being executed from npm scripts.
+Instead of depending on external task runners, `obg-build-tools` can be configured to run from npm scripts in `package.json`.

 ```json
 "scripts": {